-“What makes this job cool is that in addition to the normal legal work of helping clients build and run their businesses, we are also simultaneously contributing to the establishment and growth of an entirely new industry in America: legalized cannabis,” says Mitchell Kulick, founder of Cannabis Practice at Feuerstein Kulick LLP.
+“What makes this job cool is that in addition to the normal legal work of helping clients build and run their businesses, we are also simultaneously contributing to the establishment and growth of an entirely new industry in America: legalized cannabis,” said Mitchell Kulick, founder of Cannabis Practice at Feuerstein Kulick LLP.
 “As a result, the spirit of competition infuses the industry.
 That is truly special and rare in the normal dog-eat-dog world in which most lawyers operate.”

-Be Ready To Face Competition
+Be Ready to Face Competition